lavaeater/turbo-rocket-ultra/README.md

 Don't make it a door at first, just make it something you have to interact with.
 We have the context action, we can add more features to that.
 So what this will be is simply an objective and when touching it, it will launch the hacking session, which could simply be pushing a certain sequence of buttons to *hack it*.
 Using our story system, we could implement any number of mechanisms to get this to work.
 Test it out on the zero-level.

-- [ ] Hacking station <- mini game?
+- [x] Hacking station <- mini game?
 Triggers larger hordes of zombies
-	- [ ] Add a StoryComponent (What the FUUUCK man, are you a genius?
+	- [x] Add a StoryComponent (What the FUUUCK man, are you a genius?
 A generic fucking story component?
-	- [ ] Add hacking UI using context action, perhaps combining it with the regular UI making it look nicer
+	- [x] Add hacking UI using context action, perhaps combining it with the regular UI making it look nicer
-	- [ ] Change the fucking floor tiles, get lights to work again, because they are not, currently, working
+	- [ ] Change the fucking floor tiles,
+	- [ ] get lights to work again
 - [ ] Bat swing <- lets fucking do the bat swing, maaan!
 - [ ] Zombies with guns
 - [ ] Grenades